 The World Wide Web has given us the opportunity to learn from renown academic institutions.
 Check out English for Career Development taught by language specialists at the University of Pennsylvania and provided by Coursera.
 It’s FREE!
 You can also download the Coursera Apps to learn on the go.

-I also recommend immersing yourself in the world of business.
-Understanding how business and the economy work is extremely useful knowledge as you navigate your way to success.
+I also recommend learning business and economics.
+Understanding how business and the economy work is very useful in navigating your way to success.
 The How to Start Your Own Business course provided by Michigan State University through Coursera is an excellent introduction.
 It’s also free!

-A lot in life revolves around financial decisions; like, where to invest your money, when to buy a home, how much loan to take (or not take), etc. The University of Florida has a free Personal and Family Financial Planning online course.
-Master financial planning and you’ll feel more in control of your money and your future.
+A lot in life revolves around financial decisions; like, where to invest your money, when to buy a home, how much loan to take (or not take), etc. The University of Florida has a free Personal and Family Financial Planning course.
+Master financial planning and be in control of your money and your future.

 3. Join a Group and Increase Your Connections

 “Network, network, network!”
-My supervisor used to tell me a lot while I was a Counseling Intern.
-He said, “you can read all the books in the world and earn degrees, but if you don’t know key people, you will have a very challenging career ahead.”
-And with that, I went into networking overdrive mode.
-I visited all the student services offices at my campus and built relationships with the managers and directors.
+That’s what my supervisor used to tell me as a Counseling Intern.
+He said, “you can read all the books in the world and earn degrees, but if you don’t know key individuals, you will have a very challenging career ahead.”
+I went into networking overdrive mode thereafter.
+I visited all the Student Services offices at my campus and built relationships with the managers and directors.

 4. Focus on One Thing at a Time

-We live in a world of never ending distractions.
-Online social networking sites are vying for your attention and money.
-They are like double-edged swords.
-They help you connect to the world, but also to divide your precious time and attention.
-If you have the discipline and a clear sense of priority, then there is nothing to worry about.
-But many people I know, including myself, don’t have the discipline to tackle sustained distractions on social media sites.
+We now live in a world of never ending distractions.
+Social networking sites are vying for your attention and money.
+They are like double-edged swords, helping you connect to the world, while also dividing your precious time and attention.
+You must be disciplined and have a clear sense of priority.
+Many people including myself, however, don’t have the discipline to tackle sustained distractions on social media sites.

-I’ve learned that the only way to fight back against encroaching distractions is to eliminate them.
+I’ve learned that the only way to fight encroaching distractions is by eliminating them.
 Uninstall unimportant/unhelpful apps.
 Remove the flat screen TV from your bedroom.
 Isolate yourself in order to finish a project.
-Those are just a few sacrifices people I know have made to get things done.
+Those are just a few sacrifices others have made to get things done.

 You can eliminate distractions by learning to focus on one task until completion before starting a new one.
 The ONE Thing by Gary Keller expands on this idea of focusing on one thing.
 The book provides a ton of insight and wisdom.
 My favorite idea in the book is the “focusing question”:

-You can read the book summary by Samuel Thomas Davies.
-He provides very detailed summary of the book.
+Read the book summary by Samuel Thomas Davies.

 The last thing you want is to start something only to put it aside and feel unaccomplished.
-Whether you are finishing the History of the Philippines book by Luis H. Francia or attending an event with your newly found Filipino meet up group, give each activity your full attention.
-Be present until the activity or event is complete.
+Whether you are finishing History of the Philippines by Luis H. Francia or attending an event with your Filipino meetup group, give each activity your full attention.
+Be present until the event is complete.
 It’s one of the hardest things that I have to do, but I continue to pursue doing one thing until completion, because it feels so rewarding after.

 5. Learn to Think in Terms of Maximum Return

 Return on Investment (ROI) is a business term, but very applicable to all aspects of life.
 Yes, be efficient by focusing on your ONE thing, but be effective by making sure you get maximum return (or reward) from your efforts.
-Learn to think in terms of maximum return of your time, effort, and money.
+Learn to think in terms of getting the most out of your time, effort, and money.
 Don’t waste time on things that don’t give you maximum value.